Why Do I Get Frequent Headaches?

 It’s important to understand your diagnosis as much as possible, including what type of headache you have and what is causing it.
 There are many types of headaches, levels of frequency and severity.

 Headache pain can range from mild to disabling.
-Headaches can be episodic or chronic.
+They can be episodic or chronic.
 Episodic headaches occur occasionally.
 Chronic headaches are more consistent.
 They can strike for 15 days or more in a month.

 Headaches are divided into two main types: primary and secondary.
 Primary headaches are those not caused by another medical condition.
 Migraine and tension headaches are the most common.